 By the time I’d turned nine, he’d settled into his role in a more companionable way, and we would plan things together instead of him simply daring me to follow.

 Irvy and Jace always attempted to put a lid on some of our wilder notions.
 But other times they’d buckled under our taunts of “Chic-ken!” and “Scaredy cat!” to prove they had the same color guts we had.
 Lannette copied us with never a whimper.
 She’d eat worms first before she let anyone challenge her courage!
-Except for when it had to do with anything concerning Fritz.
+Except for when it had anything to with Fritz.

 We got our share of bumps and bruises, plus the occasional broken arm or leg, punctuated by disciplines of every sort.
 None of which pierced our armor.
-We’d be back at it soon’s the dust settled, the redness was out of our seat, limbs were healed—more or less—and/or the grounding period lifted.
+We’d be back at it soon’s the dust settled, the redness was out of our seat, limbs were healed, and/or the grounding period lifted.

-Amazingly, our parents’ had not only kept full heads of naturally hued hair plus their youthful looks, but also their sense of humor continued intact.
+Amazingly, our parents had not only kept full heads of naturally hued hair plus their youthful looks, but also their sense of humor.
 Probably was what got them through it all.

 Luckily for us, they never demanded we pack our bags and leave!
 Really, no one could’ve asked for more understanding, loving parents!

 The rest of our relatives bet against us ever reaching our eighteenth birthdays.
 Except maybe in a wheelchair.
 Or more likely as a complete vegetable on life support.

 They all lost their bets for Jace, Lannette and I made it to our twenty-fourth in great shape, while Matt and Irvy had achieved their twenty-eighth a few months ago.
 So, Matt would be missing the big 3-0, (the magic year we were all supposed to grow real brains and settle down for good), by a year and two months.
 Now the bet was we’d all perish before we knew better.